os2display/vagrant/readme.md

 vagrant up
 </pre>

-Run install_dev script inde fra vagranten:
+Run scripts/site_setup.sh script inde fra vagranten:

 <pre>
 vagrant ssh
-scripts/install_dev.sh
+/vagrant/scripts/site_setup.sh
 </pre>

+## Setup search
 When the vagrant is done bootstrapping the VM you need to activate the search index by logging into http://search.os2display.vm and click the _indexes_ tab.
 Then click the _activate_ links foreach index.

 # Troubleshoot